Star-Light-9/MuseGAN/README.md

 ## 📊Data
 The [LPD-5 Cleansed dataset](https://www.kaggle.com/datasets/cloudoak/lpd-5-cleansed) is a curated version of the original Lakh Pianoroll Dataset (LPD-5), which itself is derived from the Lakh MIDI Dataset (LMD) containing MIDI files from various sources.
 It consists of over 60,000 multi-track piano-rolls, each aligned to 4/4 time.

+## 👏 Acknowledgement
+- Thanks to everyone at CoC and ProjectX for helping us in the progress of this project.
+- Special shoutout to our mentors [Kavya Rambhia](https://github.com/kavya-r30) and [Swayam Shah](https://github.com/sonu0305) for their support and guidance throughout